jeffcore/fatmind/README.md

 2. Express/NodeJS API to communitate with database
 3. VueJS front end client to add and search for notes
 4. iOS App client to add and search for notes (see fatmind-ios repo)
-5. Currently the iOS app has data syncing for create and update functionality (delete comming soon)
+5. Currently the iOS app has data syncing for create and update functionality (delete coming soon)

 The end goal is to have a central server with only the MongoDB database on a Raspberry Pi.
 Then all clients will sync with it.